Insert sketches with Continuity Sketch on Mac

 You can draw a sketch using your nearby iPhone or iPad and have the sketch appear instantly on your Mac, exactly where you need it — for example, in an email, a message, a document, a note or a folder.

-On your Mac, position the cursor where you want to insert a sketch or markup.
+On your Mac, position the pointer where you want to insert a sketch or markup.

 For example, in a document, a note or an email.

-Choose File > Import from iPhone or iPad, then choose Add Sketch.
+Choose File > Insert from iPhone or iPad, then choose Add Sketch.

 If you don’t see the commands in the File menu, they may be in another menu (such as the Edit or Insert menu) or the app you’re using might not support them.